 High blood pressure (AKA Hypertension) is a common disease that occurs when blood flows through your arteries at a higher than normal pressure.
 Your blood pressure is composed of two numbers, systolic and diastolic.
 Systolic pressure is the pressure when your heart ventricles pump blood out of your heart.
 Diastolic pressure is the pressure between heartbeats when the heart is filling with blood.
-A healthy blood pressure for typical adults should be less than 120/80 mm Hg (millimeters of mercury).
+Healthy blood pressure for typical adults should be less than 120/80 mm Hg (millimeters of mercury).
 The top number is your systolic pressure and the bottom number is your diastolic pressure.

 There are many factors that may raise the risk of high blood pressure.
 Some of these risk factors can be changed, like unhealthy lifestyle habits.
 Other risk factors are out of your control and can not be changed like age, family history, genetics, race and ethnicity, and gender.

 As we age our blood pressure tends to increase naturally, our blood vessels tend to thicken and stiffen over time.
 These changes increase the risk of high blood pressure.

 Family History and Genetics

 High blood pressure has the tendency to run in the family.
 There has been numerous genetic studies that have helped to increase our understanding of the body systems involved in high blood pressure.
 There are many specific genes that are linked to an increased risk of developing high blood pressure.